-CE Marking for drones
+CE marking process for drones

 CE Marking is included in the European Regulation (2019/945).
 Drones are systems to be considered as products that can be commercialized within the European Union and, therefore, must follow similar rules to other industrial sectors, which implies the main concept of Declaration of Conformity.